 I remember walking down the long, green manicured lawn of Independence Mall searching for a place to lay our blankets.
 There was me, my mother, my brother, my aunt, and my uncle.
 My Uncle Joe complained in muffled curses about having to carry the heavy Styrofoam cooler, just pick a goddamn spot already.
 The cooler was filled with American cheese sandwiches with mustard on Stroehmann white bread in plastic baggies and there was Schlitz beer in cans for the adults and Frank’s grape soda for my brother and me.

 And while we waited for dark, for Showtime, we would go and see the Liberty Bell.
 We would wait in line for our chance to reach across that red velvet rope to touch it, to run our finger down the crack.
 The famous crack, because the bell was rung so hard when freedom came the bell cracked.
 That’s not what really happened, of course, it’s just a myth.
 But it’s a good myth so we keep telling it.

-And then at dusk the fireworks came.
-Fired off in the sky behind and over Independence Hall, every burst and blossom of light illuminating that place where it all started.
+And then at dusk, the fireworks came.
+Fired off in the sky behind and over Independence Hall, every burst and blossom of light illuminated that place where it all started.
 And we ooohed and ahhhed and clapped when it was done.
 And it was beautiful, those bursts of color in the sky.